 “Public policy…encourages all citizens to report crime and to come forward to aid law-enforcement officers during the investigation of those crimes.
 The tort of negligent misidentification would have a chilling effect on that public policy.”

 Justice Sharon Kennedy.

 On November 3, 2016, the Supreme Court of Ohio handed down a merit decision in Foley v.
-Univ. of Dayton, Slip Opinion No. 2016-Ohio-7591.
+Univ. of Dayton, 2016-Ohio-7591.
 In a 5-2 opinion written by Justice Kennedy, and joined by Justices Lanzinger, French, O’Donnell, and Chief Justice O’Connor, the court held that Ohio does not recognize the tort of negligent misidentification, and mooted the certified questions sent by the United States District Court, Southern District of Ohio, Western Division: These were the questions: